 MICHAEL G. ABERNATHY

-Landmark Community Newspapers
+President, Landmark Community Newspapers

 Michael Abernathy is president of Landmark Publishing Group and Landmark Community Newspapers, Inc (LCNI).
 Michael has been president of LCNI since 2001 and was executive vice president before moving into his current position.
 He assumed his role as president of Landmark Publishing Group in November 2008.